This is the third post in a series on quantum computing, which began with the following:

 Surprisingly, the answer is not always.
 Writing a specific tensor state that cannot be factored into tensors of individual states is possible.

 This strange phenomenon is called entanglement.
-To produce entanglement we require qubits to interact.
-These interactions between qubits must result from some kind of operation in the Quantum Computer, which is what Quantum gates do.
+To produce entanglement, we require qubits to interact.
+These interactions between qubits must result from some operation in the Quantum Computer, which is what Quantum gates do.

 Quantum Gates as means of operations